tcltk/tcl/doc/markdown/re_syntax.md

 : a sequence of *m* through *n* (inclusive) matches of the atom; *m* may not exceed *n*

 **\*?  +?  ??  {***m***}?  {***m***,}?  {***m***,***n***}?**
-: *non-greedy* quantifiers, which match the same possibilities, but prefer the smallest number rather than the largest number of matches (see **MATCHING**)
+: *non-greedy* quantifiers, which match the same possibilities, but prefer the smallest number rather than the largest number of matches (see [Matching])

 The forms using **{** and **}** are known as *bound*s.
 The numbers *m* and *n* are unsigned decimal integers with permissible values from 0 to 255 inclusive.